gmautner/cloudstack-tf-ansible-swarm/DOCKER-COMPOSE.md

 #### Service with more than one replica

-In this case, use a placement contraint that ensures the service is spread across all nodes in a pool named after the service.
+In this case, use a placement constraint that ensures the service is spread across all nodes in a pool named after the service.
 Example:

 ```yaml
 services: